Union Delegate Training Level Two: Schools (TUT)

 Finish: Friday 26 June 2020 - 3.00pm

 Location: SSTUWA building, 1 West Street, West Perth WA 6005 (off Thomas Street).

 About the course

-In this new course, delegates will explore effective leadership with a focus on the legal principles of consultation and applying negotiation skills to a range of scenarios including the School Workload Advisory Committee.
+In this course, delegates will explore effective leadership with a focus on the legal principles of consultation and applying negotiation skills to a range of scenarios.

 Please note: SSTUWA may fund travel and accommodation expenses for currently elected delegates outside the metropolitan area.
 Each regional application will be assessed by the Education and Training Coordinator for funding approval.